Shikaga/PitchBlackAnalysis/index.md

 Layout
 ---

 Part 1: Hero

-A discussion about the differences between Riddicks in the three films

-Part 2: Villain

-A discussion about how the Riddick in Pitch Black is just as much a force of nature in the first film as the aliens that he dispatches.
-He is good because he is not in focus too much of the time, letting other characters largely carry the plot.

-Part 3: Cannon Fodder

-A discussion about how, although the supporting characters are auxiliary to the plot, the fact that we like them is a massive part of what makes Pitch Black good.
-It raises the stakes when we actually like the characters.

-Solution

-A discussion about how a sequel to a movie like Pitch Black can best be executed.
-Can it?

-Introduction
 ---

 "They say most of your brain shuts down in cryosleep.
 All but the primitive side.
 The animal side.
 No wonder I am still awake"